sago007/oastat-xata/README.md

     * The second to last line must point to the local location of xataface-2.1.2.
 Be default it is assumed to be on the same level as the oastat-xata installation.
     * The last line must point to the web assessible location of xataface-2.1.2.

+##Updating

+  * Check permissions of files.
+The php files should usually have 644 permissions but are sometimes created with 664
+  * Execute create_views.sql again (mysql oastat_xata < create_views.sql)